 There’s a few criteria you have to hit to officially become part of the movement.

-If all goes well, the Race to Zero campaign will recognise your targets as "credible and science based", offer access to a community of knowledge-sharing, and support you in achieving your climate goals.
-Find out everything you need to get started here.
+If all goes well, the Race to Zero campaign will recognize your targets as "credible and science based", offer access to a community of knowledge-sharing, and support you in achieving your climate goals.
+Find out more about joining the Race to Zero here.

 Who Has Joined Already?

-There are so many initiatives associated with the Race to Zero that all the names of businesses, cities, universities, and more that have joined as a result would be far too long to list here.
+There are so many initiatives associated with the Race to Zero that all the names of companies, cities, universities, and more that have joined would be far too long to list here.

 In terms of educational institutions, the universities already set up to join the race are as varied as University College London and New York University to the University of Calabar in Nigeria.
-Cities signed up include Tokyo, Paris, Lagos, Los Angeles, and Liverpool, with international businesses like Mastercard, Netflix, Deloitte, and Etsy, Inc. all involved too.
+Cities signed up include Tokyo, Paris, Lagos, Los Angeles, and Liverpool, with international businesses like Mastercard, Netflix, Deloitte, and Etsy, Inc. all involved too, among many others.

 Anything Else I Need to Know?